 - The Gazetteer of Australia is a database of Australia’s land place names.

-- This is an innovative Internet-based educational program to support the What’s in a name?
+- This is an internet based educational program to support the What’s in a name?
 DVD.
 The activities and lessons are designed for primary school students and to promote the significance of place names in the community.

 - This glossary is a list of terms commonly used in Australia as part of a place name.
 The list provides helpful definitions and allocates appropriate designator codes for recording in registers and gazetteers.